Table of Contents

 When and where are the sessions held?

 The program consists of six two-day training sessions held monthly from September to March.
 Sessions are generally held from 9 a.m. to 4 p.m. on Fridays and 9 a.m. to noon on Saturdays.
-Sessions may be held in-person or online via video conference.
+Sessions are held online via video conference.
 In addition to the weekend sessions, participants attend monthly online meetings held on weekday evenings.

 What is the format of the training program?